top of page

 On the Roman bridge in El Barco de Ávila

-Our village and the town of El Barco de Ávila
+Hustias (Ours) village and the town of El Barco de Ávila

-Morning in the village of Hustias
+Morning in the village of Hustias, Spain

 As I mentioned, the village is really small.
 There’s a river flowing here, with bridges and beautiful nature right at your doorstep.
 The Aravalle River is very close to the village, and there’s also a nice circular trail (PR-AV 51 Ruta del Alto Aravalle).
 You can see the trail on the website here (for anyone who wants to start a hike right from their doorstep).